arviz-devs/arviz/elections/ArviZ_2020.md

 ### First Round Election for Council and Council size (1 week)
 The first election will be for council and council size.
-Elections will take place over a Google Forums owned by NumFOCUS.
+Elections will take place over a Google Form owned by NumFOCUS.
 The tallying will be performed in accordance with `GOVERNANCE.md`

 1. NumFOCUS will email all registered voters a ballot for a vote on
     * Council Size